-- With 40 lb. bags of pellet, buy 110% of what you think you’ll need.
+- With 40 lb. bags of pellets, buy 110% of what you think you’ll need.
 You don’t want to buy in a pinch this February.
 If you’ve got the space, and it’s dry, the pellets will keep until next fall if they’re not used.

 - If February first rolls around and you have less than 40% remaining, start shopping for an additional 10-20%.

-- Bulk delivery is like the USPS; it will not be stopped come what may.
+- Bulk delivery is like the USPS; it will not be stopped to come what may.
 Production levels far exceed what is consumed by bulk-fed, central pellet heating systems like Kedel.
-The delivery company may even guarantee delivery of fuel to primary heating systems.
+The delivery company may even guarantee the delivery of fuel to primary heating systems.
 Contact your local supplier for details.

 - Interphase Energy offers an array of options for bulk pellet storage, including a $350 SimpleStore bag – an ideal solution for upgrading manual feed pellet boilers very inexpensively.